-The Collection Development Policy offers guidance to Library staff in the selection and retention of materials for the Cranston Public Library and serves to inform the public of the Library’s philosophy for selection and collection maintenance.
+The Collection Development Policy offers guidance to Library staff in the selection and retention of materials for the Cranston Public Library and serves to inform the public of the Library’s principles for selection and collection maintenance.

-The Cranston Public Library provides a contemporary, relevant collection of resources in a wide range of formats to meet the informational, educational and recreational needs of its community.
-The Library strives to meet these needs within the limitations of space, staffing and budget.
+The Cranston Public Library provides a contemporary, relevant collection of resources in a wide range of formats to meet the informational, educational, and recreational needs of its community.
+The Library strives to meet these needs within the limitations of space, staffing, and budget.
 The Library endeavors to make use of new technologies and formats to offer library users the greatest access to information and ideas.

-The Library maintains a wide variety of fiction and nonfiction materials with added depth in the area of local Rhode Island history.
+The Library maintains a wide variety of fiction and nonfiction materials with added depth in the area of Rhode Island history.
 Materials and formats are not maintained past their relevance.
 This ensures a collection of current interest to our patrons.
 Textbooks and materials of a highly technical or specialized nature more appropriate for research or special libraries are generally excluded from the collection.

 The ultimate responsibility for materials selection rests with the Library Director, who operates within the framework of policies determined by the Library Board of Trustees.
 The Library Director delegates the responsibility for materials selection to library staff.